buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 I think the one thing about this project that I am a bit saddened about is how reliant it is on China, because I always like sourcing my things locally as doing so is better for the environment + economy.
 PCBWay/JLCPCB are both located in China, the European alternatives are twice as expensive for small hobbyist batches, and one of them even multiplied the price by 4 just because I wanted a black PCB.
 Many electronic components are more expensive if sourced here, and if we're frank they are probably made in China as well.
 I don't think there's an easy way to escape this unfortunately.
 But in the unlikely event I decide to make boards to sell, I'll look into trying to get them made here.

 This is in no way a dig at the quality of the boards or of the service.
-JLC did fantastic work, and their support team were super friendly and receptive to feedback from me.
+JLC did fantastic work, and their support team were super friendly and receptive to the feedback that I provided them.

 If you are interested in checking out the source code and files for this project, everything is available [on GitHub](https://github.com/buu342/BuuKeeb) as usual.

+I would also like to give shout-outs to these folk:
+- [BigBass](https://github.com/bigbass1997) for helping me out with a bunch KiCad questions and reviewing my PCB designs.
+- [Keyboard Atlier Discord community](https://kbatelier.org/) for helping me and doing a keyboard review.
+Specific shoutouts to Quark, Indeed, Moo, The Great Advisor Xaetral, Sune, and SenseiZé for answering general questions.
+Another big thanks to cadiremar, galile0, Jubakuba, and SenseiZé for the keyboard review.
+- [QMK Discord community](https://discord.gg/qmk) for helping me bugfix.
+Specific shoutout to Drashna Jael're for identifying the LED bug.
+- [OpenRGB Discord community](https://discord.gg/AQwjJPY) for answering some OpenRGB questions.
+Specific shoutout to CalcProgrammer1 for answering my questions.

 Now, I need to go down another rabbit hole to find keycaps for my keyboard...
 I found [these on Etsy](https://www.etsy.com/listing/4410122575/black-refraction-keycap-set-artistic) which look sooo cool but obviously are not made for a Portuguese layout.
 Oh man, what have I gotten myself into...